 Carrying aspects (grammatical, semantic, etc.) of the source language, that is, in our specific case, Portuguese, into the target language, English, is a natural tendency among students.
 That happens mostly at the initial learning phase when students feel the need to constantly refer to their mother tongue as if it was a sort of “scaffolding”.
 With our guidance, however, as the learning process takes its course, students gradually and hopefully start to realize how independent source and target languages are and that literal translation is not always possible.

 Let us look into some typical mistakes that stem from source language interference below:

 Inappropriate use of the article

 A vida não é um mar de rosas.
 Source language

-The life is not a bed of roses.
+The life is not a sea of roses.
 Typical mistake caused by source language interference

 Life is not a bed of roses.
 Target language equivalent

 Ela mora em São Paulo há 7 anos.
 Source language